-As of October 1, 2017, NIH-funded human subjects research that began or was ongoing on or after December 13, 2016 is now covered by a Certificate of Confidentiality, which requires specific language to be present in the study consent form.
+As of Oct.
+1, 2017, NIH-funded human subjects research that began or was ongoing on or after Dec.
+13, 2016 is now covered by a Certificate of Confidentiality, which requires specific language to be present in the study consent form.

 Contact the IRB for assistance if your study needs to comply with this new policy (NOT-OD-17-109).